SARL-PLUS/RL_bootcamp_tutorial/README.md

    - $$
      \mathbf{s}_{t+1} = f(\mathbf{a}_t, \mathbf{s}_t) + \epsilon
      $$
-     where $ \epsilon $ represents the uncertainty modeled by the GP.
+     where $\epsilon $represents the uncertainty modeled by the GP.

 [Standard text books on GPs](#standard-text-books-on-gps)